machinefi/web3-iot-sdk/README.md

 In practice, developers are able to customize _Web3IoTSDK_ to meet their requirements by selecting proper sub-components from one or multiple components above.
 Note that each sub-component in the above figure is marked with a color and sub-components with the same color could be used as a specific customization of _Web3IoTSDK_.
 Here we provide some customization examples below.

-  1. Iotex Firmware + MbedTLS + Hardware Acceleration: This combination is suitable for embedded platforms that do not support TrustZone&reg;, e.g., Raspberry Pi.
+  1. IoTeX Default Firmware + MbedTLS + Hardware Acceleration: This combination is suitable for embedded platforms that do not support TrustZone&reg;, e.g., Raspberry Pi.
 In this mode, users can use the complete PSA APIs to implement cryptographic operations.

   2. TF-M + MbedTLS + Hardware CryptoLib: This combination is suitable for Cortex-M  series MCUs with TrustZone&reg; support (e.g., Cortex-M23/M33/M55).

-  3. Iotex Firmware + TinyCrypt: This combination is suitable for embedded platforms with highly constrained hardware resoruces (e.g., low-end Arduino boards).
+  3. IoTeX Default Firmware + TinyCrypt: This combination is suitable for embedded platforms with highly constrained hardware resoruces (e.g., low-end Arduino boards).
 In this case, users need to customize _Web3IoTSDK_ for addressing specific hardware resource challenges.

 In _Web3IoTSDK_, the componnets in the PSA abstraction layer (PSA_AL) are shown in the figure below.